TomaszOdrzygozdz/alpha_splendor/README.md

 ### Network

-[`Network`](alpacka/networks/core.py) abstracts out the deep learning framework used for network training and inference.
-For now, we only support Keras.
+[`Network/TrainableNetwork`](alpacka/networks/core.py) abstracts out the deep learning framework used for network inference and training.

 ### BatchStepper